ACCA By-laws

 Membership

 Section 1.
 Membership.
-Persons may join ACCA only or join both ACCA and ACA.
-In addition, members shall qualify in the following ways:
+At the time of application, persons may join ACCA only or jointly join both ACCA and ACA.

 Section 2.
 Types of Membership.

-- Retired Member – Open to ACCA / ACA members who have retired from a position in college counseling or a position related to college counseling and have been an ACCA member for the past five years.
+5. Retired Member – Open to ACCA / ACA members who have retired from a position in college counseling, or a position related to college counseling, and have been an ACCA member for the past five years.

 (b) ACCA Membership only